Neo-Panther/Basic-Pascal-Compiler/SUBMISSION 1/readme.txt

 2. Compiling all files into a.out leads to a warning for the usage of `gets`.
 This can be safely ignored until the size of the input file name is less than 1000 characters (as also mentioned in the prompt).

-3. Unknown characters in the input file are ignored (treated as a blank space).
+3. Unknown characters in the input file are treated as a blank space.

 ## Group Members